fluffypancakes159/FinalProject/README.md

 When you're battling, you have 3 options:

-- Jabbing
+- Poking
 - Kicking
 - Item

-Jabbing is just a basic attack based on your equipped weapon.
+Poking is just a basic attack based on your equipped weapon.

 Kicking is a stronger attack, but it leaves you on cooldown for the next attack.

 Items allows you to heal yourself using a restorative item during battle.
 The way the battle system is structured, you can use items while on cooldown, so maximize your damage by kicking before healing!

+## Code Battling

+**IMPORTANT: CODE BATTLING NEEDS GEDIT TO WORK**

+Code Battling tests your knowledge of Python using Java code.
+When you enter a code battle, a gedit window will open, and your job is to write correct Python code based on the question given.

+In order to submit the code, you must close the window.
+If the code works, then you will move on with your life.
+But if not, then the window will reopen and you will have to try again.